Becoming a Surrogate

 - Confirm you qualify.
 Surrogates need to be healthy, emotionally stable, and financially secure.
 They must have had at least one prior pregnancy and delivery, with no significant medical complications.
 Generally, doctors prefer that they be between the ages of 21 and 45.
 For more information about the qualifications for being a surrogate, check out the guidelines published by the American Society for Reproductive Medicine (ASRM).

 - Contact a lawyer.
-Whether you decide to work with a surrogacy program or surrogacy agency or work with a family independently, you will need a lawyer to represent you.
-Reach out to a lawyer at the beginning of the process for advice on how to find a reputable program or compatible family to work with.
+Whether you decide to work with a surrogacy program or surrogacy agency or work with a family independent of a matching/coordinating program, you will need a lawyer to represent you.
+Reach out to a lawyer at the beginning of the process for advice on how to find a reputable program or compatible family.
 Your lawyer is your advocate and guide through the surrogacy process.
 The family you work with will pay for your lawyer, but most lawyers will consult with you early in the process for no fee or for a deferred fee.
 Find an experienced surrogacy attorney in our Attorney Directory.